 And so you now have all the techniques you need to build a robust race plan, you know how to adjust it based on different head race events of differing distance and also what to do when racing to adjust your plan to take advantage of situations.
 Now all you need to do is to practice those moves, agree your calls and enter a race.

 If you buy a subscription training programme from Faster Masters Rowing there is a bonus welcome gift included.
-In the Performance module article Practicing head race rating, and the welcome gift ebook The Ultimate Head Racing Guide for Masters.
+In the Performance module article Preparing your head race plan.

 Masters Rowing Advocates